CDPAP – Consumer Directed Personal Assistance Program

 Imagine, the relief knowing you are being cared for by a close friend, neighbor, or family member of your choice.
 Experience the freedom of self-directing your home health care through the CDPAP by hiring and managing whom you want to work for you.

-You can self-direct your caretakers.
+CDPAP allows you to self-direct your caretakers.

 If you qualify for Medicaid Long Term Care and require home care, personal care, or skilled nursing services, under New York State’s Consumer-Directed Personal Assistance Program (CDPAP) – you can self-direct your caretakers.
 The program includes senior care and child care.
 Spouse and parent are the only exclusions for the caregiver/consumer relationship